picandocodigo/List-Category-Posts/readme.txt

 == HTML & CSS Customization ==

-You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element.
-The customizable elements are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).
+You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.

+The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).

 The parameters are:
 `autor_tag, author_class, catlink_tag, catlink_class, comments_tag, comments_class, date_tag, date_class,